Get an instant estimate for your cleaning service

 Once you enter these details, the calculator does the heavy lifting, factoring in labor, supplies, indirect expenses, and markup.
 You’ll get a clear overview of:

 When it comes to pricing house cleaning services, there’s no one-size-fits-all model.
 What you charge depends on a few key factors.
-These include the type of cleaning package, the size of the space, how often the service is needed, and whether any extra services are added.
+These factors include the type of cleaning package, the size of the space, the frequency of service required, and whether any additional services are included.

 Offering flexible cleaning packages helps you upsell and customize based on home size, condition, and client preferences.